How to Safely Use, Handle, and Store Pool Chemicals

 - Opening: When opening the containers of pool chemicals, open them away from you.
 If something is to splash or a gas were to be released, you do not want that headed directly at your face.
 Especially when it comes to a container full of chlorine.
 When you open the chlorine, there will usually be a very strong smell released initially, and it will burn your lungs should you inhale it.

-- Skin-friendly: wahoo dishwahing gloves made of premium PVC material, green and odorless, latex-free, DEHP free, lead and cadmium free,...
+- Skin-friendly - wahoo dishwahing gloves made of premium PVC material, latex-free, DEHP-free, better solutions for people with sensitive...

 Storing Pool Chemicals